Why Do I Get Nauseous After Anesthesia?

 • Have a surgery that lasts longer than one hour

-• Have certain types of surgery, such as gallbladder, laparoscopic, or gynecologic
+• Have certain types of surgery, such as abdominal, gynecologic, or ear surgery

 How Long Does it Last?